-Members of this working group have agreed that the climate is good to begin discussions about city-wide and business composting systems especially with rollout of new recycling program in the city of Cleveland.
+Members of this working group agreed that city-wide and business composting systems were a good place to begin work with the rollout of recycling programs in the city of Cleveland.

 There are generally two types of compostable materials generated by businesses, residences, and agencies: waste oil/grease and green waste including kitchen scraps and yard waste.

 Some business that participate in food waste recovery systems:

 - Great Lakes Brewing Company (waste grease, brew waste, kitchen scraps)

 - Gypsy Beans and Baking Co. (kitchen waste)